Main / Books / Such a Fun Age

 By Kiley Reid

-Book review and synopsis for Such a Fun Age by Kiley Reid, a novel examining "woke" racism and privilege.
+Book review, full book summary and synopsis for Such a Fun Age by Kiley Reid, a novel examining "woke" racism and privilege.

 Synopsis